George Egerton (Royal Navy officer): Naval career

 Egerton joined the Royal Navy in 1866.
 He served on the Arctic Expedition of 1875–76.
-In 1893 he was promoted to Captain and appointed a Naval Attaché before serving with the Naval Brigade in Mombasa in 1895, and he was Chief of Staff for the Benin Expedition of 1897.
+In 1893 he was promoted to captain and appointed a naval attaché before serving with the Naval Brigade in Mombasa in 1895, and he was chief of staff for the Benin Expedition of 1897.

-By early 1900 he was in command of the pre-dreadnought battleship HMS Majestic, serving as flagship to Vice-Admiral Sir Harry Rawson, Commander-in-Chief of the Channel Fleet.
-In June 1901 he was transferred to the President for service as Assistant Director of Torpedoes at the Admiralty, a position he left the following February when he transferred to the torpedo school ship Vernon.
+By early 1900 he was in command of the pre-dreadnought battleship HMS Majestic, serving as flagship to Vice-Admiral Sir Harry Rawson, commander-in-chief of the Channel Fleet.
+In June 1901 he was transferred to the President for service as assistant director of torpedoes at the Admiralty, a position he left the following February when he transferred to the torpedo school ship Vernon.

-He was appointed Second-in-Command of the Atlantic Fleet in 1906: Egerton flew his flag on HMS Victorious, with Captain Robert Scott as his flag captain.
-He became Commander-in-Chief, Cape of Good Hope Station in 1908 and Second Sea Lord in 1911.
+He was appointed second-in-command of the Atlantic Fleet in 1906: Egerton flew his flag on HMS Victorious, with Captain Robert Scott as his flag captain.
+He became commander-in-chief, Cape of Good Hope Station in 1908 and Second Sea Lord in 1911.
 He served in World War I as Commander-in-Chief, Plymouth.
-He had previously served as ADC to King Edward VII, and retired in 1916.
+He had previously served as aide-de-camp to King Edward VII, and retired in 1916.

 Family

-A grandson of The Rev Sir Philip Grey-Egerton, 9th Bt, he married, first, in 1882, Frances Emily Gladstone; they had two sons and a daughter, including rear-admiral Brian Egerton (1886–1973).
+A grandson of The Rev Sir Philip Grey-Egerton, 9th Bt, his six brothers included Field Marshal Sir Charles Egerton of the Indian Army and Sir Brian Egerton KCIE.

+He married, first, in 1882, Frances Emily Gladstone; they had two sons and a daughter, including Rear-Admiral Brian Egerton (1886–1973).
 He married, second, Margaret Stella Maunsell, in 1932.